How It Works

 PEP-aware GEO detection: On PEP'd satellite links, the TCP latency probe may return ~80ms (the proxy's local response) instead of the true ~700ms satellite RTT, causing GEO misclassification.
 To counter this, GEO detection is an OR-latch: if any signal indicates GEO (calibration TTFB, QUIC handshake >400ms, or ICMP median >400ms), the link is classified as GEO and never downgraded.
 QUIC is the strongest signal since it uses UDP and bypasses the PEP entirely.

 1. Speed calibration (iterative): Downloads and uploads at increasing sizes (5, 10, 20, 40, 100 MB) until the estimate converges (<20% change between rounds).
 Slow links converge quickly (2 rounds); fast links iterate further.
-Max calibration data: 175 MB.
+Calibration is capped at 120s of wall-clock time (≈175 MB of transfers on the terrestrial sizes).
 Download and upload converge independently — once one direction converges, it stops probing.

 The calibrated speed determines transfer size: speed * duration / streams bytes per stream, clamped to 500KB-50MB per stream.